simonmichael/hledger_site/src/time-to-money.md

 ## Timeclock files

-You can't write P directives here, so include the timeclock file(s) within a parent journal file, as follows...
+You can't write P directives here, so include the timeclock file(s) within a parent journal file, as below.

 ## Timedot files

+Timedot files can't hold P directives, so include them within a journal file, which can.

-As above, and also timedot amounts have no currency symbol which can be priced, so set a default one with the `D` directive.
+Also, timedot amounts have no currency symbol which can be priced, so set a default one with the `D` directive.

 An example:

     # 2022-time.journal
     D 1.0 h